test-editor/test-editor.github.io/te_markdown/heroes-create-spec.md

 remain the guiding principle for the tests.

 The domain expert can write down specifications without having to think about the tooling itself.
-Writing specifications requires minimal knowledge about the test-editor-web itself and the language to be used to describe specifications.
+Writing specifications requires minimal knowledge about the Test-Editor itself and the language to be used to describe specifications.

 Specifications contain specification steps.
 Specification steps start a line with '*'.
 They can be multiline and hold UTF-8 characters.
 Implementations of a specification must make sure to implement each specification step.